andreygoldev/andreygoldev/README.md

 ## 👀 I’m an expert full stack developer in Web/Mobile applications development.

-## I'm a Senior Full Stack Web Developer and a Learner!
+## I'm a Senior Full Stack Web Developer and the Fastest Learner!

 - I ❤️ to learn, develop and experiment with programs and awesome things on internet.
 - I ❤️ to connect with more people.